 Access to group programs that are linguistically and culturally appropriate

 This is a short term case management program that offers support to individuals 16 years of age or older.
-This project aims to identify complex needs for mental disorders in a timely manner in hopes of reducing unplanned repeat visits to hospital emergency departments.
+This project aims to identify complex mental health needs in a timely manner in hopes of reducing unplanned repeat visits to hospital emergency departments.
 Clients receive services for three to six months and then transitioned to our long term case management program.
 This program accepts referrals from hospitals and health links.

 This program is offered to clients who are 16 years of age or older.
 This is a long term case management program that provides support to individuals and their family members for illnesses related to the mind.
 Clients are welcome to stay within the program on a long term basis until client needs have been met.
 We accept referrals from all sources.